-For many years, animal experimenters have tormented monkeys, mice, dogs, and other animals in an effort to create drugs to treat these devastating diseases; however, since other animals don't get these human diseases, experimenters have manipulated their genomes in order to force certain symptoms.
+For many years, experimenters have tormented monkeys, mice, dogs, and other animals in an effort to create drugs to treat these devastating diseases.
+However, since other animals don't contract these human diseases naturally, experimenters have manipulated their genomes in order to force certain symptoms.
 The results, after decades of tests, include more than 100 failed drugs, an untold number of animal deaths, and the continued suffering of human victims of the disease.
 For these patients, a switch to human-relevant methods is long overdue.

-Neuropsychiatric Disorders
+Neuropsychiatric Disorders and Neurodivergence

-Animal models of neuropsychiatric disorders such as depression, schizophrenia, bipolar disorder, anxiety, and attention deficit spectrum disorders lack two critical aspects of model validity: (1) construct validity, meaning that the mechanistic underpinnings creating the observed symptoms in animals are different from those that lead to the disorder in humans, and (2) face validity, meaning that animals lack the ability to "recapitulate important anatomical, biochemical, neuropathological, or behavioural features of a human disease."
-127 No single animal model is able to replicate all aspects of a particular condition, and features of human behaviour representing hallmarks of these disorders cannot be produced or properly assessed in animals.
+Animal models of neuropsychiatric disorders and neurodivergence lack the following critical aspects of model validity: (1) construct validity, meaning that the mechanistic underpinnings creating the observed symptoms in animals are different from those that lead to the disorder in humans; (2) face validity, meaning that animals lack the ability to "recapitulate important anatomical, biochemical, neuropathological, or behavioural features of a human disease" and (3) predictive validity, meaning that results from experiments on animals don't reliably translate into similar results in humans.
+No single animal model is able to replicate all aspects of a particular condition, and features of human behaviour representing hallmarks of these disorders cannot be produced or properly assessed in animals.

-Human depression, for example, is characterised, in part, by a generalised feeling of sadness, hopelessness, and despair.
+Human depressive disorders, for example, are characterised, in part, by a generalised feeling of sadness, hopelessness, and despair.
 In an effort to measure "despair" in rodents, the most commonly used behavioural test is the forced swim test, in which a rat or mouse is placed in a container of water with no way to escape and no place to rest out of the water.
-Naturally, the rodent will spend some time swimming and trying to find a way out of the stressful situation but will eventually become immobile and float.
-The time spent swimming may be extended by giving the animal some forms of human antidepressant drugs, a finding that led some scientists to assert that less time spent immobile was a sign that animals were less "depressed" and that more time spent immobile meant they were more "depressed," as if they had "given up" and were in despair.
+Naturally, the animal will spend some time swimming and trying to find a way out of the stressful situation but will eventually become immobile and float.
+The time spent swimming may be extended by giving the animal some forms of human antidepressant drugs, a finding that led some scientists to assert that less time spent immobile was a sign that animals were less "depressed" and that more time spent immobile meant they were more "depressed", as if they had "given up" and were in despair.

-However, as Molendijk and de Kloet discuss, immobility in the forced swim test is simply animals' adaptation to their situation and should not be used to determine their mood.
-128 Individual animals who are quicker to float also save their energy and are less likely to sink, meaning that those who pick up on this sooner and spend less time struggling are simply learning this adaptive behaviour more readily.
-Furthermore, the immobility response occurs after treatment with drugs that do not have antidepressant effects at all, such as caffeine and other miscellaneous drugs, ^{129,130} and is sometimes not observed after treatment with drugs that do.
-131 Time spent swimming versus floating is also influenced by an animal's strain as well as experimental variances, such as water depth and temperature. ^{132-134} Nevertheless, thousands of published papers ignore these warnings and use the forced swim test to make erroneous conclusions about an animal's mood.
-135 A 2021 scientific paper that examined the use of the forced swim test by the 15 most profitable pharmaceutical companies in the world illustrated its poor accuracy in identifying antidepressants for human use: of 109 compounds identified, there were only three for which the test appeared to positively predict antidepressant efficacy, but none were approved to treat any type of depression.
-136
+However, as has now been widely discussed in the scientific literature, immobility in the forced swim test may simply be an animal's adaptation to their situation and should not be used to determine their mood.
+150 Individual animals who are quicker to float save their energy and are less likely to sink, meaning that those who pick up on this sooner and spend less time struggling may simply be learning this adaptive behaviour more readily.
+Time spent swimming versus floating is also influenced by an animal's strain as well as experimental variances, such as water depth and temperature. ^{151-153}

+In August 2021, a PETA neuroscientist and her psychologist collaborator published a paper that discredited the use of the forced swim test as a screen for antidepressant drugs.
+In the study, they examined the use of this test by the world's top 15 pharmaceutical companies and found that for 109 compounds used in forced swim test experiments, most of which purportedly showed "antidepressant-like effects" in the test, none are currently approved for market.154